stkaren92/ShinyMBellon/README.md

 # ShinyMBellon
 Code of SIAP in Bellon et al., 2018 article:
-Reconsidering the contributions of Mexican campesinos to the ongoing evolution of maize under domesticación and to national food supply (submitted)
+"Evolutionary and food supply implications of ongoing maize domestication by Mexican campesinos" in PROCEEDINGS B

 Shiny is here: https://conabio.shinyapps.io/surplusdeficitmaizemx6/